afwbkbc/glsmac/README.md

 Or copy GLSMAC into your SMAC directory and run without arguments from there.

 Run ./bin/GLSMAC --help to see more options.
+Debug builds have extra options that aren't available for release builds.

 ### Reporting problems